shuohangwang/SeqMatchSeq/README.md

 >sequence1(premise) \t sequence2(hypothesis) \t label(from 1 to num_classes) \n

-`main.lua` will first initialize the prepossed data and word embeddings into a Torch format and then run the alogrithm. "dropoutP" is the main prarameter we tuned.
+`main.lua` will first initialize the preprossed data and word embeddings into a Torch format and then run the alogrithm. "dropoutP" is the main prarameter we tuned.

 ### Docker